stevelea/EVChargingTrackerHA/custom_components/evchargingtracker/README.md

 If you encounter issues:

 1. Check that the EV Charging Tracker API server is running and accessible.
-2. Verify the API server is running on the expected port (default 8000).
+2. Verify the API server is running on port 5000 (not 8000 or 8505).
+3. For Replit-hosted instances, make sure to use the format `ev-charging-tracker-stevelea1.replit.app` (without http/https) and port 5000.
-3. Check the Home Assistant logs for error messages related to the integration.
+4. Check the Home Assistant logs for error messages related to the integration.
-4. Make sure your network allows connections from Home Assistant to the EV Charging Tracker server.
+5. Make sure your network allows connections from Home Assistant to the EV Charging Tracker server.
+6. Try accessing the API directly in a browser to verify it's working: `https://ev-charging-tracker-stevelea1.replit.app/api/health`

 ## Support